 Aside from the functionality, we also added some perks to boost the user experience.
 For example, PDF reports are a handy feature that allows users to download the research results in a more convenient format.
 This one is much appreciated by the users, as well as the other application capabilities.

 We successfully created a commercial subscription-based application the client was very much satisfied with.
-Afterward, SeraCare hired in-house developers to maintain and further develop the project.
+Afterward, SeraCare hired in-house developers to maintain and further develop the laboratory software.